‘Alternatino’ creator Arturo Castro explains making the definitive sketch about woke teens

 Arturo Castro is an emotional chameleon.
 He’s inspired fear as a ruthless drug dealer on Narcos and conjured laughter as Ilana Glazer’s simpatico roommate on the late Broad City.
-It just so happens that Castro is also a physical chameleon, something he demonstrates to thrilling effect with a cavalcade of characters on his sketch show, Alternatino.
+It just so happens that Castro is also a physical chameleon, something he demonstrates to thrilling effect with a cavalcade of characters on his sketch show, Alternatino with Arturo Castro.

 The new Comedy Central series, which premieres on June 18, is the ideal vehicle to express the babyfaced performer’s limitless range—and also social commentary.
 On the show, Castro alternately participates in a West Side Story dance-off between a Sharks-style gang and the white supremacist Torches, plays Che Guevara as a time traveler who gets to see the commodification of his own image, and basks in the healing power of paper towels in post-Hurricane Maria Puerto Rico.